7 Things Prince Harry and Prince William Inherited from Princess Diana

 Jewels and other material possessions

-The day after she signed the original will, Lady Di composed an additional document called the Letter of Wishes, which laid out what she wanted done with her jewelry and other material possessions.
+The day after she signed the original will, Lady Di composed an additional document called the Letter of Wishes, which laid out what she wanted to be done with her jewelry and other material possessions.
 The letter requested that 75 percent of these personal effects, called “chattels” in the U.K., be evenly distributed between William and Harry.
 Reportedly, she even specifically stated in the letter that she hoped that her sons’ eventual wives would one day be able to wear her jewelry.
-The other 25 percent of the chattels was to go to her various godchildren.
+The other 25 percent of the chattels were to go to her various godchildren.

 Diana requested that, after the distribution of her material possessions and allocation of the Discretionary Fund, the remainder of her estate be divided between her sons.
 She bequeathed the remainder, or the “residuary estate,” to them on the condition that it remain in a trust until they turned 25.
 Since they were just teens when she passed away, the estate was placed in a trust.
 The executors of the trust, according to a codicil, or supplement, Diana added to the will in February 1996, were her mother and sister.